-Chemistry [MH01109] - Year A/B
+Chemistry [MH01109] - Semester Daily

 1 Credit.
 Chemistry is a lab-oriented and introductory physical science course.
 This course covers content within the following four themes of chemistry: Behavior and Properties of Matter; Particulate Nature of Matter; Conservation of Matter and Energy; Equilibrium and Driving Forces.
 Students will strengthen their scientific thinking and laboratory skills through research, participating in and designing experiments, collecting and analyzing data, and communicating their findings.
-Required for all sophomores.
+Chemistry also requires a solid understanding of mathematics and its application.
 Prerequisite: Biology or Honors Biology.
-Required for all sophomores.

-Honors Chemistry [MH01118] - Year A/B
+Honors Chemistry [MH01118] - Semester Daily

 1 Credit.
 Honors Chemistry is an intensive lab-oriented course which provides a rigorous and math-intensive introduction to chemistry.
 This course covers content within the following 4 themes of chemistry: Behavior and Properties of Matter; Particulate Nature of Matter; Conservation of Matter and Energy; Equilibrium and Driving Forces at a deeper level of understanding and application than does the basic Chemistry course.
 Students will strengthen their scientific thinking and laboratory skills through research, participating in and designing experiments, collecting and analyzing data, and communicating their findings.
-Prerequisite: Biology or Honors Biology, a qualifying score on placement test, and teacher recommendation.
+Prerequisite: Biology or Honors Biology, a qualifying score on a placement test, and teacher recommendation.
 Please contact Mrs. Gann about the placement test: kagann@ksbe.edu.